walsanie/RST-based_summarisation/README.md

 *Daniel Marcu (2000).
 The Theory and Practice of Discourse Parsing and Summarization, MIT Press.*

-Some of the axioms proposed by March have not been implemented though.
+Some of the axioms proposed by Marcu have not been implemented though.

 The software has not been test exhaustively.
 Moreover, it has not been documented in great details.